 - Clean up your own messes.
 If you make a mess, clean it up.
 Don't expect your roommate to help clean up after a party unless the two of you co-hosted it.
 You also shouldn't leave the mess for the next day because the other person shouldn't have to face dirty dishes and crumbs when she gets up in the morning.
 If you share a bathroom, keep your personal belongings neat and in order.

 - Keep your hands off the other person's food.
 When a carton of your favorite ice cream suddenly appears in the freezer, don't assume that it's half yours.
 Don't eat even one bite of it until you have permission from your roommate.
 She might be saving it for a special occasion, or she may have purchased it with the last of what was left in her food budget.
+If you ask and she says it's off-limits, leave it alone.
+If you really want some, go out and get your own.

 - Respect the need for quiet time.
 If you see your roommate reading a book, don't constantly interrupt her with conversation.
 If you know that she has to be at work early the next morning, keep the noise level low.
 One way for roommates to let each other know when they're sleeping is to have a small "sleeping" sign made that can hang from their bedroom doorknob.

 - Take care of your own pets.
 If you and your roommate have agreed that pets are allowed, don't expect the other person to care for yours.
 Feed your own cat, walk your own dog, scoop your cat's litter pan, and vacuum the birdseed from beneath the cage.
 If your roommate feels extra generous and does it for you, show gratitude and consider doing something for her in return.
+Another option is to have a reciprocal agreement to take turns with some of the pet-tending tasks.

 - Don't gossip about your roommate.
 Living in close quarters, you're bound to discover something that would make excellent fodder for gossip.
 Don't do it.
 Remember that she has the goods on you as well, and think about how you'd feel if she broadcast your bad habits to the world.